ddelsizov/jenkins-ansible-environment/README.md

-# Jenkins and Jenkins slave + Ansible on Jenkins host
+# Jenkins and Jenkins agent + Ansible on Jenkins host

 It is a simple configuration for Vagrant+virtualbox that deploys two servers: